 Submitting Questions

-Any questions must be submitted by e-mail to the Grant Coordinator identified on the Grant RFPs and RFAs webpage by [Insert Date] at 11:59 p.m. local time.
+Any questions must be submitted by e-mail to the Grant Coordinator identified on the Grant RFPs and RFAs webpage by Thursday, June 15th, 2023, at 11:59 p.m. local time.
 Submitted Questions must include the subject line: “RFA# 202305111 Questions”.
 The Department assumes no liability for assuring accurate/complete/on time e-mail transmission and receipt.

 Question & Answer Summary